Joseph-Aignan Sigaud de Lafond

 Did You Know?

-- 01.He originally planned to become a Jesuit priest before switching to medicine and then physics
+- 01.He originally trained to become a Jesuit priest before switching to medicine and then to physics